Bhavana1612/generic-data-ingestion-service/README.md

 ## Offset Pagination Connector

-Used for APIs supporting offset pagination.
+Used for APIs supporting offset and limit pagination.

 Example: